American Apparel

 Two people lying on a green rug surrounded by cassette tapes and a tape recorder, holding a pink flamingo toy.

-Gradwell Sears,
+Gradwell Sears

-Frank Gouwy,
+Frank Gouwy

-Alexander Otto,
+Alexander Otto

-Jennifer Weber,
+Jennifer Weber

-Dylan Hoop,
+Dylan Hoop

-Their dedication and creative brilliance made it all possible.
++ Many others whose dedication and creative brilliance made it all possible.

 Subway ad featuring a person wearing American Apparel high-waist jeans.